 All of the points are valuable advice that I wish someone had told me when I first started learning how to code.
 None of it is rocket science, but each one of them will help you learn faster and keep you focused.

-And for a kick-start into learning web development, take a look at these beginners’ courses for learning HTML and CSS to get you well on your way towards becoming a professional web developer.
+For a kick-start into learning web development, head over to my post with The Best Websites to Learn Coding for Beginners to get you well on your way towards becoming a professional web developer.

 This topic is something I’m particularly passionate about.
 That’s also why it’s the first one of my tips for learning coding.